-A short sale occurs when a homeowner sells his or her home to a third party for less than the total debt remaining on the mortgage.
+A short sale occurs when a homeowner sells his or her home to a third party for less than the total debt remaining on the mortgage loan.
 With a short sale, the lender agrees to accept the proceeds from the sale in exchange for releasing the lien on the property.
 (Learn more about short sales to avoid foreclosure.)

 The purchase offer.
 A short sale application will also most likely require that you include an offer from a potential purchaser.
 Lenders often insist that there be an offer on the table before they will consider a short sale, but not always.